-The NHMRC uses a number of research classification systems to categorise research applications and assessors' expertise including Fields of Research, Broad Research Area, Research Keywords and Burden of Disease.
+National Health and Medical Research Council (NHMRC) uses a number of research classification systems to categorise research applications and assessors' expertise including Fields of Research, Broad Research Area, Research Keywords and Burden of Disease.

-Fields of Research (FoR)
+Fields of Research

-Used to describe common knowledge domains and/or methodologies used in research and experimental development (R&D).
+'Fields of Research' (FoR) is used to describe common knowledge domains and/or methodologies used in research and experimental development (R&D).

-- FoR Classifications and definitions by Division, 2020
+- FoR Classifications and definitions by Division, 2020 (XLSX 510 KB)

 - FoR Classifications and definitions by Division, 2008